Important Information for International Applicants

 Academic and Housing Help

-• If you need extra help with your English, our ESL specialist holds office hours for one-on-one assistance as well as weekly workshops.
+• If you need extra help with your English, our Language Specialist, Sean Flaherty-Echeverria, holds office hours for one-on-one assistance as well as weekly conversation groups to help develop academic skills.
+During his office hours, students can receive assistance with understanding difficult grammar points, editing papers, preparing presentations, practicing pronunciation, and developing organizational and study skills.
 We also have a Writing Center to help with content for any writing assignment.
 We will do everything in our power to help you succeed academically while you are here.

 • If you need to spend the summer on campus, we offer a variety of on-campus employment.
 In the past, students have collaborated with their professors in conducting in-depth research projects or taken more typical summer jobs also available often in office support.
 The College offers low-cost housing for those students wishing to remain on campus during the summer months.